thuml/Timer-XL/README.md

 ### Universal TimeAttention

-We design TimeAttention, a causal self-attention allowing intra- and inter-series modeling while maintaining the causality and flexibility of generative Transformers.
+We design TimeAttention, a causal self-attention allowing intra- and inter-series modeling while maintaining the causality and flexibility of decoder-only Transformers.
 It can be applied to univariate and covariate-informed contexts, enabling **unified time series forecasting**.

 <p align="center">
 <img src="./figures/timeattention.png" alt="" align=center />